stripe/rainier/docs/vectors.md

 val logFeeds = Normal(lambda.log, 0.1).paramVector(3)
 ```

 This gives us back a `Vec[Real]`, which is a type defined by Rainier.
-It's similar to a Scala `Vector[Real]`, but adapted to work well with `Real`.
-We'll see more about that later.
+It's similar to a Scala `Vector[Real]`, but adapted to work better with random variables.

-Like a regular `Vector`, we can transform it using `map`: here, to bring these random variables back out of log-space.
+Like a regular `Vector`, we can transform it using `map`.
+Here, we want to bring these random variables back out of log-space:

 ```scala mdoc:to-string
 val feeds = logFeeds.map(_.exp)